Koredotcom/docs/docs/xo/searchai/business-rules.md

 Enter a **name** for the rule.

 Use the **Condition** section to specify the criteria for triggering the rule.
-Conditions are based on the different types of context information available and the parameter values set.
-Provide the context variable to be used in the Select Context textbox.
-This field offers dynamic suggestions about the different variables available for use.
+These conditions are formulated based on various types of contextual information and the values assigned to parameters.
+Specify the relevant context variable in the designated **Select Context** textbox.
+This feature provides dynamic suggestions, presenting the available variables that can be used to define conditions.

 Use the **Outcome** section to specify the actions to be performed when the conditions are met.